 Physical Education - 11+

 Schemes of work by Year

-First Year: gymnastics, rugby, swimming (stroke development and challenge awards), cricket/athletics, cross country, badminton/basketball
+Year 7: gymnastics, rugby, swimming (stroke development and challenge awards), cricket/athletics, cross country, badminton/basketball

-Second Year: gymnastics, swimming (stroke development, challenge awards and lifesaving skills), rugby, gym/fitness and captainball, indoor athletics, cross country, cricket.
+Year 8: gymnastics, swimming (stroke development, challenge awards and lifesaving skills), rugby, gym/fitness and captainball, indoor athletics, cross country, cricket.

-Third Year: gymnastics, swimming (stroke development, challenge awards, lifesaving), rugby/cross country/rowing, basketball, gym/fitness, badminton, volleyball/badminton/tennis, cricket/athletics/rowing/fitness/orienteering, hockey
+Year 9: gymnastics, swimming (stroke development, challenge awards, lifesaving), rugby/cross country/rowing, basketball, gym/fitness, badminton, volleyball/badminton/tennis, cricket/athletics/rowing/fitness/orienteering, hockey

 11+ Extra-curricular activities